 We have to stop thinking we can live by the Spirit without having our minds, our hearts renewed every day by the Word of God.

-We have to stop living as though we are our own and denying the reality we have bought and paid for with a great price.
+We have to stop living as though we are ‘masters of our universe’ and denying the reality we were bought and paid for with a great price.

 And as we stop, we also have to START.